nicholas-leonard/dp/doc/data.md

  3  1
 [torch.IntTensor of dimension 4x2]
 ```
-However, assuming the first index of each example vector represents the primary class, we could also call `ClassTensor:class()`:
+However, assuming the first index of each example vector represents the primary class, we could also call `ClassView:class()`:
 ```lua
 > =dt:class()
  0